railsjazz/rails_charts/README.md

 - better documentation how to specify theme, locale, etc
 - more examples with data structure
 - add github actions
+- add info about initializer and it's configuration
+- specify info about default configs per chart

 ### Development and testing